shatha893/Notes/CCNA/Semester#2/5 STP/STP.md

 * Problem that is a consequent of the delay that happens in the listening and learning state
   * When a device is connected to a switch port or when a switch powers up, the switch port goes through both the listening and learning states, each time waiting for the Forward Delay timer to expire.
 This delay is 15 seconds for each state, listening and learning, for a total of 30 seconds.
 This delay can present a problem for DHCP clients trying to discover a DHCP server.
 DHCP messages from the connected host will not be forwarded for the 30 seconds of Forward Delay timers and the DHCP process may timeout.
 The result is that an IPv4 client will not receive a valid IPv4 address.
+  * Port Fast (same idea as "edge" in the RSTP.
+Command `S1(config-if)# spanning-tree portfast`).
+  * BPDU Guard (command `S1(config-if)# spanning-tree bpduguard enable`)
+  * Uplink Fast(legacy)
+  * Backbone Fast(legacy)
+  * BPDU filter.
+  * Loop Guard
+  * Root Guard

 ## PortFast

 * When a switch is configured with **PortFast** that port transitions from blocking to forwarding immediately, no delay will happen.
 This way DHCP clients can access the network immediately.
 * **PortFast** are only used with ports connected to end devices on the other end of the link.
 If we use it with a port that is connected to another switch we risk having a spanning tree loop.

 * In a valid PortFast configuration, BPDUs should never be received on PortFast-enabled switch ports because that would indicate that another bridge or switch is connected to the port.
 This potentially causes a spanning tree loop.
 To prevent this type of scenario from occurring, Cisco switches support a feature called BPDU guard.
 When enabled, **BPDU guard** immediately puts the switch port in an errdisabled (error-disabled) state on receipt of any BPDU.
 This protects against potential loops by effectively shutting down the port.
 The BPDU guard feature provides a secure response to invalid configurations because an administrator must manually put the interface back into service.

+### Using Layer 3 Devices as Alternative to STP

+* Layer 3 switches can be an alternative to STPs that allows for redundant paths and loops in the topology without blocking ports.